superdesk/web-publisher/docs/themes.rst

     importScripts: ['/public/sw-contentCaching.js']

-You can communicate between service worker and website both ways (starter supports one way communication).
+You can communicate between service worker and web page both ways (starter supports one way communication).
 It allows you to cache articles that are listed on homepage/section pages, cache pages when visited, add "save to offline" button etc. Sky is the limit.

 .. note::

     Be aware of what you are doing.
 In some cases it might be harmful and even break your page!

-Follow example code in */public/sw-contentCaching.js* (service worker part) and */public/js/contentCaching.js* (webiste part)
+Follow example code in */public/sw-contentCaching.js* (service worker part) and */public/js/contentCaching.js* (web page part)